wp-cli/handbook/docs/commands-cookbook/index.md

   - Add to the package index
 ---

-Creating your own custom WP-CLI command can be easier than it looks.
+Creating your own custom WP-CLI command can be easier than it looks — and you can use `wp scaffold package` ([repo](https://github.com/wp-cli/scaffold-package-command)) to dynamically generate everything but the command itself.

 ## Overview